Authorization and Use of Financial Conditions

 Statutory Guidance for Courts Imposing Financial Conditions of Release

-Recently, states have codified statutory guidance to courts specific to financial conditions of release.
-Much of this legislation has been in response to increased attention to people being held pretrial, due mostly to inability to pay financial conditions of release or fees associated with conditions of release such as electronic monitoring.
+Recently, states have codified statutory guidance, requiring courts to specifically consider a defendant’s ability to pay financial conditions of release when setting the amount.
+Much of this legislation has been in response to increased attention to people being held in pretrial detention, due mostly to inability to pay financial conditions of release or fees associated with conditions of release such as electronic monitoring.